daos-stack/daos/src/vos/README.md

 Aggregate and discard operations in VOS accept a range of epochs to be aggregated or discarded.
 Discard accepts an additional container handle cookie parameter.
 The cookie identifies the container handle for a process group which facilitates to limit discard to a particular process group.
- For example, a discard operation for all epochs in range [10, 15] with a cookie ‚c‚, would discard object ID records associated with the cookie ‚c‚, modified in epochs 10,11,12,13,14,15.
+ For example, a discard operation for all epochs in range [10, 15] with a cookie "c", would discard object ID records associated with the cookie "c", modified in epochs 10,11,12,13,14,15.
 The aggregate operation is carried out with the help of the epoch index present in the VOS, while discard uses the cookie index table.

 <a id="751"></a>